PiwikPRO/PPMS-PublicDocs/platform/authorized_api_guide.md

   Name must contains at least 3 characters.
 * Copy your newly generated `CLIENT ID` and `CLIENT SECRET` because they **won't be available for you after dismissing this window.**

+This credentials will be valid as long as you revoke them in your profile.

 #### Create access token

 Having generated your API Credentials, now you are ready for creating access token that will be used in